natdosan/natdosan/README.md

 ### Get to know me!

 ### Currently
-* Brainstorming a new DS project
+* taking a course on the Fundamental Mathematics behind Data Science
 * learning and implementing new classifcation algorithms
 * Watching Emma Ding on YouTube